The Living Encyclopedia of Consciousness

 Eating Disorders

-Psilocybin trials for anorexia nervosa — one of the most treatment-resistant psychiatric conditions — are showing extraordinary early promise at UCSF and other centers.
+Psilocybin trials for anorexia nervosa, one of the most stubborn psychiatric conditions there is, are showing real early promise at UCSF and elsewhere.

 Improved Body Image Perception74%

-The mechanism: psychedelics profoundly alter body schema perception and self-compassion — directly targeting two of anorexia's core pathological features.
-Patients report seeing their body "as it really is" for the first time, and feeling genuine compassion for themselves as living beings.
+The mechanism: psychedelics shift both body-schema perception and self-compassion, which happen to be two of anorexia's core features.
+Patients describe seeing their body as it actually is for the first time, and feeling some genuine kindness toward themselves.

 Chapter IV